 The worksheet is the heart of your credit management in iController.
 It is highly recommended to process the workspace items on a daily basis to make sure having an effective iController flow.

-When clicking on the 'Workspace' tab, the personal workspace of a user appears.
-The items that are offered to be processed on this worksheet only consist of the debtors that are included in the user's portfolio.
+The items that are offered to be processed on this worksheet only consist of the debtors that are included in your portfolio.

-- The workspace lists containing all debtors for which a certain action (=procedure step) is expected today: account statements, reminder letters/emails, warnings, internal actions and outsourcing actions
+These lists contain all debtors for which a certain action (or procedure step) is expected today.
+Actions could include account statements, reminder letters, reminder emails, warnings, internal actions and outsourcing actions

-- Telephone lists: Lists with debtors that need to be called today, the 'telephone' action.
+Lists with debtors that need to be called today.
+We call it the telephone action.

-- Tracking lists: lists of debtors/documents that need specific follow-up.
-These lists are filled with up-to-date data based on pre-configured criteria.
+Lists of debtors/documents that need specific follow-up.
+These lists consist of up-to-date data based on pre-configured criteria.

 How do the workspace lists work?